Learning with Explicit Shape Priors for Medical Image Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we detailedly discuss three types of segmentation models with shape priors, including atlas-based models, statistical shape models and UNet-based models.
+In this paper, we detailedly discuss three types of segmentation models with shape priors, which consist of atlas-based models, statistical-based models and UNet-based models.
 To enhance the interpretability of shape priors on UNet-based models, we proposed a shape prior module (SPM), which could explicitly introduce shape priors to promote the segmentation performance on different datasets.
 And our model achieves state-of-the-art performance on the datasets of BraTS 2020, VerSe 2019 and ACDC.
 Furthermore, according to quantitative and qualitative experimental results, SPM shows a good generalization ability on different backbones, which can serve as a plug-and-play structure.